kukuu/AGILITY/technopedia-2.md

 ## ECS and ECR

 Amazon Elastic Container Registry (ECR) is a fully-managed Docker container registry that makes it easy for developers to store, manage, and deploy Docker container images.
 Amazon ECR is integrated with Amazon Elastic Container Service (ECS), simplifying your development to production workflow.

-## How to motivate your team

-1. Pay your people what they are worth

-2. Provide them with a pleasant place to work

-3. Offer opportunities for self-development

-4. Foster collaboration within the team

-5. Encourage happiness

-6. Don't punish failure.
-Help to optimise the process.
-Training, reconiliation, self development

-7. Set clear goals

-8. Don't micromanage

-9. Avoid useless meetings

 ## Tracking the metrics / KPI (of the team)